apacheco-guelph/Requirments-Doc-Tester/README.md

 	- The time estimate must be some number not a string
 	- Checks to see if any time estimites were given to categories that cannot have them.
 [Within the settings.json file]

-## Running the program

-Run the program using the following command `py csvParser2.py`.
-After doing this the program will prompt you to type in the files name.
-The file must be in the current directory as the csvParser2 file.

-    What are the file names you wish to test?
-    > someFileName.csv

-The program will run and out put the result once it is complete.